VolcanicArts/osu-request/README.md

 This guide is subject to change as the application evolves...
 Please check back with every release in case anything major changes

+## Bugs/Features
+If there's a bug with osu!request or you'd like to suggest a new feature, head to the [Issues Page](https://github.com/VolcanicArts/osu-request/issues) and create a new issue.
+You can then select the template you require.

+If your issue isn't a bug report or a feature request, feel free to create a blank issue

 ## Licence
 This app is licenced under the [GNU General Public License V3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Please see [the licence file](LICENSE) for more information.